Tips for Academic Success

 By Jonathan Wickert, Senior Vice President and Provost

-I was recently asked by Iowa State’s student newspaper to share my advice on what students need to do to be successful.
+I was asked by Iowa State’s student newspaper to share my advice on what students need to do to be successful.
 It was an interesting exercise that forced me not only to share conventional wisdom on the subject, but also to look back on my own experience as an undergraduate student.

 While some factors have changed over time (I was never tempted to watch Netflix between classes, or search the campus for Pokémon), most of the educational experience is the same as it was 10, 20, and even 50 years ago.